pingcap/blog/best-practices-for-tidb-on-aws-cloud.md

 ### I/O rate limiting

 As discussed before, the access latency of EBS is sensitive to I/O throughput.
 This poses a great threat to performance stability for systems like TiKV that rely on background compaction to provide sustained service.
-The following graph shows that an increase in the read/write flow causes a decrease in the write operations per second:
+The following graph shows that an increase in the read/write flow causes a decrease in the write operations per second (compaction flow is displayed inverted to illustrate the matching pattern):

 ![The impact of compaction on foreground writes](media/tidb-on-aws-impact-of-compaction-on-foreground-writes.png)
 <div class="caption-center">The impact of compaction on foreground writes</div>

-(Compaction flow is displayed inverted to show the matching pattern)

 **To maintain background I/O flow at a stable level, we recommend you set `rate-bytes-per-sec` at a moderately low value.** In TiKV 4.0.8 and later, you can dynamically change the I/O rate limit, and a DBA can optimize this parameter as the workload evolves.
 Both methods are listed below.